Searchable Maize and Corn Patent Data

 Patent expiration dates

-US patent expiration dates have been determined based upon laws and protocols prevalent at the time of each patent issue.
-The current rules determining expiration date are rather long and complicated.
-However, in general, US patent protection is in force for 20 years following the APPLICATION date of the patent in most cases.
-Occasionally, if the time transpired between the patent application date and the patent approval date is longer than three years (1096 days), the duration of US patent protection may be extended.
-In such cases, the US patent expiration date is determined to be 17 years following the APPROVAL date of the patent.
+In general, since June 8, 1995, US patent protection has been in force for 20 years following the FILING DATE (Application Date) of the patent in most cases.
+Prior to May 28, 2000, if the time transpired between the patent filing date and the patent issue date was longer than three years (1096 days), the duration of US patent protection was usually extended.
+In such cases, the US patent expiration date was determined to be 17 years following the ISSUE date of the patent.

 Prior to June 8, 1995, US patent protection was in force for 17 years following the application date of the patent, or 14 years following the approval date of the patent, whichever is later.